 Am I a candidate for weight loss surgery?

-Physical and mental efforts are both needed for successful results to weight loss surgery.
+Physical and mental efforts are both needed for successful results in weight loss surgery.
 Weight loss surgery can be the solution after all

 non-surgical approaches have failed.
-It is also an answer for those suffering from obesity related diseases.
-It is not a"quick fix" and requires a major commitment from you along with the willingness and desire to make significant life style changes.
+It is also an answer to those suffering from obesity-related diseases.
+It is not a"quick fix" and requires a major commitment from you along with the willingness and desire to make significant lifestyle changes.
 In addition to our support groups, you will also need the support of your family and friends.

 Obesity is most often measured by using a mathematical formula called a Body Mass Index (BMI).
 It is a measure of body fat based on height and weight that applies to both adult men and women.

 The National Institute of Health has established guidelines that are followed to determine the patient's candidacy for surgery.
-Any patient with a BMI of 35 to 39.5 who suffers with 1 or more major co-morbidities (major obesity related medical problems) or a patient with a BMI of 40 or above, with or without any co-morbidities can be considered for bariatric surgery.
+Any patient with a BMI of 35 to 39.5 who suffers from 1 or more major co-morbidities (major obesity-related medical problems) or a patient with a BMI of 40 or above, with or without any co-morbidities can be considered for bariatric surgery.

 How does weight loss surgery make me lose weight?